darshanpatel4/Way_to_street_food/README.md

   - **CSS3**: For designing and styling the UI.
 - **Backend**:
   - **PHP**: For server-side scripting and handling dynamic content.
-  - **MySQL**: Database used for storing user and vendor information, orders, and service details.
+  - **MySQL**: Database used for storing user and vendor information, orders, and menu details.
 - **Additional Libraries**:
   - **JavaScript**: For interactive elements (optional, based on your use).
   - **AJAX**: For real-time updates (optional).